Sarasota–Bradenton International Airport: World War II

-Post–World War II expansion
+Post-World War II expansion

 National Airlines was SRQ's first airline, moving from Lowe's Field by 1947.

-Cancer research institute; Jackson Memorial Laboratories considered establishing a laboratory on airport property.
+Cancer research institute Jackson Memorial Laboratories considered establishing a laboratory on airport property.
 The extent of the plan is not known.

+It was known as Sarasota-Bradenton Airport until 1956 when it got the word "international" added onto it toward the end becoming thus known as Sarasota–Bradenton International Airport.
 By April 1957, OAG showed six NA departures a day.
-Construction started on a terminal building designed by Paul Rudolph and locally known architect, John Cromwell on August 18, 1958 and opening on May 2 the next year. with: a control tower, ticketing area, offices, gift shop, coffee shop, and a balcony for passengers to watch their planes arrive.
+Construction started on a terminal building designed by Paul Rudolph and locally known architect, John Cromwell, on August 18, 1958, and opening on May 2 the next year. with: a control tower, ticketing area, offices, gift shop, coffee shop, and a balcony for passengers to watch their planes arrive.
 In its opening year of 1959, the airport had roughly 22,000 annual passengers.
 Eastern arrived in January 1961, along with an air mail service as well.
 The airport's first jet flights were Eastern 727s in winter 1964–65 (though the longest runway was 5006 ft for a few years after that).
 By the 1960s the airport along with Eastern and National Airlines, welcomed two commuter airlines: Executive in 1964 and Florida Air in 1968.
 Executive established Sarasota as a maintenance base and later their headquarters from 1968 to 1971 and flew flights to Tampa and Fort Myers.

 1970s

 By 1970, the airport had five commercial airlines: Eastern, National, Executive, Florida, and for a brief period, Mackey.
 Despite its continued growth through the 1970s, many airlines services were intermittent.
 Mackey and Florida both left in early 1970.
 Florida returned four years later and simultaneously established Sarasota as its headquarters.
 When Executive Airlines went bankrupt in 1971, it was replaced by Shawnee Airlines for a year and later returned in 1977.
-On March 30, 1974, an armed man would attempt to hijack a Boeing 727 from National Airlines.
-He would bring two hostages with him and demand that he be flown out of the area.
-He would be unsuccessful as a maintenance worker onboard disarmed him.
-He ended up being captured about 4 hours afterwards receiving two concurrent sentences with one lasting for 15 years and another for 25.
+On March 30, 1974, an armed man attempted to hijack a Boeing 727 from National Airlines.
+He brought two hostages with him and demanded to be flown out of the area.
+He was unsuccessful, as a maintenance worker onboard disarmed him.
+He was captured about four hours afterwards.
+He received two concurrent sentences, one for 15 years and another for 25.
 A commuter airline named Sun Airlines had flights to several destinations from mid-1974 to mid-1975.
 The latter part of the decade introduced North Central Airlines in 1978, and Delta the following year.

-The Airport Authority would also change during the 1970s as well.
+The Airport Authority changed during the 1970s as well.
 In 1970, voters in Manatee and Sarasota counties decided that the authority should be elected instead of appointed, and state legislation was passed affirming this in 1972.